The Immigration Law Office of Andrew Bartlett

 A Bay Area Immigration Lawyer can help Immigration Clients Worldwide

 Immigration is Federal Law.
 That means you can get advice from any immigration lawyer who is licensed in the United States.
-I give consultations over Skype to clients across the United States and beyond.
+I give consultations over Zoom to clients across the United States and beyond.
 From Europe through the Middle East to Hong Kong.

 Full "ask me anything" Skype consultations can be just like coming to the office